PurlingNayuki/XML2MDict/README.md

 ` java -jar xml2mdict.jar file.xml`

-If a bunch of files are to be converted, palce them in a directory and run
+If a bunch of files are to be converted, place them in a directory and run

 ` java -jar xml2mdict.jar file1.xml file2.xml ...`